michaelpumo/screen/README.md

 <br>

 > [!IMPORTANT]
-> This project is under active development and may develop significant changes.
+> This project is under active development and may go through significant changes.
 Early users greatly appreciated for feedback, advice and suggestions 🙏

 <br>